Cheapest ways to watch football on TV 2022

 If you'd rather not pay to watch live football on TV and, for whatever reason, you're unable to use the above tips on watching matches for free, there is one more way to do it: go to a pub or bar that's showing the game.

-There's a decent chance your students' union will screen games on Sky Sports and BT Sport – and, if so, this is almost certainly the cheapest way to watch live football on TV (bearing in mind that the cost of a pint is usually less than at a normal pub).
+There's a decent chance your students' union will screen games on Sky Sports and TNT Sports.
+If so, this is almost certainly the cheapest way to watch live football on TV (bearing in mind that the cost of a pint is usually less than at a normal pub).

-If your SU hasn't forked out for Sky or BT, then beyond complaining that your tuition fees should be going to worthy causes such as this, your next best bet is to head to the pub.
+If your SU hasn't forked out for Sky or TNT Sports, then beyond complaining that your tuition fees should be going to worthy causes such as this, your next best bet is to head to the pub.

-Although they can be relied upon for pretty much anything else, Wetherspoon pubs almost never have Sky Sports or BT Sports (this is partly how they manage to make everything else so cheap).
-Instead, you'll need to find another fine public house to watch the game – and that's where MatchPint comes in.
+Although they can be relied upon for pretty much anything else, Wetherspoon pubs almost never have Sky Sports or TNT Sports (this is partly how they manage to make everything else so cheap).
+Instead, you'll need to find another pub to watch the game – and that's where Fanzo comes in.

-MatchPint is an handy little app that shows you pubs and bars in your area that are screening whichever sporting event you're interested in.
-What's more, MatchPint will also sort you out with a free pint when you get there!
+Fanzo (formerly MatchPint) is a handy app that shows you pubs and bars in your area that are screening whichever sporting event you're interested in.
+What's more, Fanzo sometimes also sorts you out with a free pint when you get there!

 And, although it's technically free to watch football at the pub, it's worth weighing up the cost of paying to watch it at home against the money you'll end up spending on drinks and eating out.